 “When doing tax bookkeeping for your Shopify business, it’s not enough just to record the sales.
 You need to pick up all the fees and taxes,” Ellen adds.
 “This is no small task without the help of an app, connector, or integration.

-Choose a bookkeeping software that posts summarized statements and attributes all your sales and fees to your bookkeeping system.
+Choose a bookkeeping software that posts summarized financial statements and attributes all your sales and fees to your bookkeeping system.
 This will ensure that, as your business scales, your books will always be tidy and accurate.

-Understanding small business bookkeeping is key for growth
+Bookkeeping is key for small business growth

 Whether you do all bookkeeping yourself or decide it’s best to hire a certified bookkeeper, understanding how money flows through your business is good business.